MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 If you have configured the [BrowserSignin](#browsersignin) policy to disabled, this policy will not take any effect.

-If you enable this policy and set it to "Sign in and make domain account non-removable", Microsoft Edge will automatically sign in users that are on domain joined machines using their Active Directory accounts.
+If you enable this policy and set it to 'SignInAndMakeDomainAccountNonRemovable', Microsoft Edge will automatically sign in users that are on domain joined machines using their Active Directory accounts.

-If you set this policy to "Disabled" or don't set it, Microsoft Edge will not automatically sign in users that are on domain joined machines with Active Directory accounts.
+If you set this policy to 'Disabled' or don't set it, Microsoft Edge will not automatically sign in users that are on domain joined machines with Active Directory accounts.

+Policy options mapping:

-* 0 = Disabled
+* Disabled (0) = Disabled

-* 1 = Sign in and make domain account non-removable
+* SignInAndMakeDomainAccountNonRemovable (1) = Sign in and make domain account non-removable

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes